nvoronetskiy/ImGuiColorTextEdit/README.md

 - Is C++17 based (not unreasonable in 2025 I think) although Dear ImGui still uses C++11.
 - Has no runtime dependencies other than Dear ImGui and the C++17 Standard Template Library (STL).
 - Has full undo/redo capabilities and supports native clipboard with UTF-8 encoded strings.
-- Extendable syntax highlighting for multiple languages and API for custom languages.
+- Has extendable syntax highlighting for multiple languages and API for custom languages.
-- Customizable color palettes (a dark and light version that work with Dear ImGui defaults are included).
+- Has customizable color palettes (a dark and light version that work with Dear ImGui defaults are included).
 - Has find/replace user interface and API with full undo/redo.
 - Find has options for whole word and/or case-sensitive searches.
-- Has Marker API to specify lines and/or line numbers to highlight and optional show tooltips (see [example](docs/markers.md)).
+- Has marker API to specify lines and/or line numbers to highlight and optional show tooltips (see [example](docs/markers.md)).
 - Has optional scrollbar minimap to render cursor, selection and marker locations.
 - Provides middle-mouse pan and scroll functions like CAD programs and browsers.
 - Has API to decorate each line (useful for debuggers and IDEs) (see [example](docs/lineDecorator.md)).
-- Provides optional and customizable line number or text right click context menus  (see [example](docs/contextMenus.md))
+- Provides optional and customizable right click context menus for line numbers or text lines (see [example](docs/contextMenus.md))
 - Provides auto completion for paired glyphs (\[, \{, \(, \", \') (can be turned on and off).
 - If auto complete is turned on, accidentally typed closing glyphs are ignored.
 - If auto complete is turned on, selections can be surrounded by paired glyphs.
 - Supports blinking cursor (can be turned on/off using Dear ImGui's global io.ConfigInputTextCursorBlink flag).
-- Allows bracket matching and coloring (similar to Visual Studio Code) to be turned on and off.
+- Supports bracket matching and coloring similar to Visual Studio Code (can be turned on and off).
 - Supports multiple cursors and multiple selections.
-- Auto indent with simplified implementation (can be turned on and off).
+- Provides auto indent with simplified implementation (can be turned on and off).
-- API to filter selections (with full undo support).
+- Has API to filter selections (with full undo support).
 - Uppercase/lowercase filter is example of selection filtering.
-- API to filter each line in editor (with full undo support).
+- Has API to filter each line in editor (with full undo support).
 - Tabs to Space (and visa versa) are examples of line filtering.
-- API to strip trailing whitespaces.
+- Has API to strip trailing whitespaces.
-- Whitespace indicators for tabs and spaces (can be turned on and off).
+- Provides whitespace indicators for tabs and spaces (can be turned on and off).
 - No longer uses regular expressions for colorizing text (see below).
 - Provides an optional companion widget to show source code differences between versions (see below).